contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Senior assistance programs.
 * Housing assistance.

-!
-Imagegroup studying

 ## 22.13 Church Resources

 The following table lists Church resources that can support members’ efforts to provide for their temporal and emotional needs and build self-reliance.
-The Lord’s storehouse (see [22.2.1](22-providing-for-temporal-needs.md#2221-the-lords-storehouse)) and fast offerings (see [22.2.2](22-providing-for-temporal-needs.md#2222-the-law-of-the-fast-and-fast-offerings)) are available to bishops in every ward. ](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  The other resources listed are optional and vary by location.
+The Lord’s storehouse (see [22.2.1](22-providing-for-temporal-needs.md#2221-the-lords-storehouse)) and fast offerings (see [22.2.2](22-providing-for-temporal-needs.md#2222-the-law-of-the-fast-and-fast-offerings)) are available to bishops in every ward. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The other resources listed are optional and vary by location.

 | Category | Resources |
 | --- | --- |